spacetelescope/acs-notebook/README.md

 ## Active Notebooks

 * **acs_subarrays.ipynb**: Instructions for how to use the `acs_destripe_plus` code to calibrate, de-stripe, and correct ACS subarray observations for charge transfer efficiency (CTE).
 Also included are instructions for updating the `OSCNTAB` reference file to subtract the bias level from the prescan columns in user-defined subarray observations.

 * **acs_zeropoints.ipynb**: A description of the ACS photometric systems, header keywords, and topics related to photometrically calibrating ACS data.

+* **pixel_area_maps.ipynb**: How to use Python to create pixel area maps (PAMs) to account for the effects of geometric distortion in distorted images.
+This enables users to perform photometry on distorted images if desired.

 ## Contributing